-- 1. Close manual override (lock down) - Go to Diagnostics > Tests > Calibrate PWM Limits to investigate this issue. - 3.
-Verify hydraulics are on. - 4.
-In Calibrate PWM Limits, hold down "+" button for 8-10 seconds.
+- 1. Close manual override (lock down) - Go to Diagnostics >Tests > Calibrate PWM Limits to investigate this issue. - 3.
+Verify hydraulics are on. - In Calibrate PWM Limits, hold down "+" button for 8-10 seconds.
 A single tap of this button produces a very small change in signal to the valve, so you must hold it. - 5.
 Take a metal object and hold it next to the coil.
 If the coil is working, you will feel the magnetic pull. - If no magnetic force is felt, disconnect the PWM valve connector and check voltage.
 You will need 6-12 volts to get hydraulic valve to open. - 7.
-If 6-12 volts is not present, check harnesses and review control valve type setup. - Go back to the 12-pin Deutsch pump connector.
-Check voltage between pins 5 & 6.
-(Check 5 & 2 if PWM connector has Yellow and BLACK wires.) - If you have a 37-pin connector, check voltage between pins 15 & 16 (or 2 & 16).
-Should be between 6-12 volts while in Calibrate PWM Limits after holding "+" button. - 10.
-You can remove the electromagnetic solenoid with proportional valve to see if the valve moves when a PWM signal is sent to it.
+If 6-12 volts is not present, check harnesses and review control valve type setup. - Go back to the 12-pin connector that plugs into the Pump harness.
+Check voltage between pins 5 & 6 and pins 5 & 2.
+If yours is a 16-pin connector, check between pins 3 & 4. - Go back to the 37-pin connector at the John Deere Rate Controller.
+Check voltage between pins 15 & 16 (and 16 & 2), should be between 6-12 volts while in Calibrate PWM Limits after holding "+" button. - 10.
+If you cannot get voltage at pins 15 & 16, contact your John Deere dealer for further assistance. - You can remove the electromagnetic solenoid with proportional valve to see if the valve moves when a PWM signal is sent to it.
 Look closely, it's a small movement.